AOEpeople/aoe_technology_radar/radar/2017-11-21/docker.md

 Backed by services such as [Kubernetes](/platforms-and-partners/kubernetes.html), we can deploy Docker containers on a flexible infrastructure and enable our developers to test their software more easily in different environments.

-Here at AOE, we assess Docker in different projects to become more flexible and faster, which increases our focus on development of even better and more stable software.
+Here at Haufe, we assess Docker in different projects to become more flexible and faster, which increases our focus on development of even better and more stable software.